aaronsdevera/Personal-News-Feed/README.md

 - [New York Times](https://nytimes.com)
 - [Wall Street Journal](https://wsj.com)

+You can view a full list of sources [here in the repo](./collections/sources.json) or go to the live API endpoint: [https://newsfeed.aaronsdevera.com/api/sources](https://newsfeed.aaronsdevera.com/api/sources).

 **Features**
 - No dang ads, cookie modals, etc etc
 - Clear highlighting of articles with input keyword